charlieuniform/MovieApp01/README.md

 It is rudimentary, but serves a a demonstration of a most basic HTML web application for display on a screen via a browser in full-screen mode.

 ## CharlieUniform
 ChalieUniform is an application (Coming soon.
-Currrently in Beta) tha lets you manage html content on unattended digital screens.
+Currently in Beta) tha lets you manage HTML content on unattended digital screens.
 Virtually any HTML content will work on any combination of hardware and browser.

 It is just a browser in full screen mode with your content.
 You can change that content from anywhere using charlieunifrom without touching the screen itself.